 The Paradise Garage Team from the Vince Aletti Collection

-Nowadays Aletti has mainly switched his professional focus to the world of photography, but you can still hear the passion he has for the music in the way he talks about it.
-It was a real privilege to speak with him and we salute his continuing love for the music!
+In recent years, Aletti has largely shifted his professional focus to the world of photography, but the depth of his passion for music still comes through unmistakably in the way he speaks about it.
+It was a genuine privilege to spend time in conversation with him, and we salute his enduring love for the genre.